 Finally, you will write a substantive report (10-12 pages) detailing the results of your test and making recommendations for improvement.
-Your report should be written in memo, directly to your manager.
+Your report should be written in memo format, directly to the board of directors.
+(Your manager will play the gatekeeper role in this scenario.)
 The report should describe the process you used to test the site, present your findings, and make specific recommendations for improving the site.
 The most successful reports will include several annotated images, either from the original site or from mockups that you have created to demonstrate your proposed changes.
 This assignment does not require you to know or learn HTML, so you may choose to create mockups in Photoshop or another image editing program.